 No variation of the Contract shall be effective unless it is agreed in writing.

 The Supplier shall not assign, transfer, sublet or subcontract the whole or any part of the Contract without the prior written consent of the Council.

+Where the Supplier issues a subcontract with the prior written consent of the Council it shall ensure that the subcontract contains clauses in accordance with Regulation 113 of the PCR (as to timely payment of undisputed invoices etc).

 Nothing in the Contract is intended to, or shall be deemed to, establish any partnership or joint venture between the Parties or constitute any Party the agent of another Party.